ngnl666/blogger/content/english/about/_index.md

 The content will focus on front-end system design and ~~a little bit of backend~~ (hopefully...

-If you have any suggestions for the articles or share your thoughts, feel free to leave a message or contact me below. :D
+If you have any suggestions for the articles or share your thoughts, feel free to leave a message and contact me below. :D